-- 1. Tune signal generator to 600 kc. - 2.
-Rotate tuning knob until pointer is exactly over 600 kc. mark on scale, and by means of padding adjustment (brass screw to left of gang condenser) align receiver so that 600 kc. signal is tuned in exactly on line. - 3.
-Tane signal generator to 1500 kc. - 4.
-Set pointer exactly over 1500 kc. point on scale and adjust B.C. oscillator trimmer until signal is correctly tuned in with the pointer on the 1500 kc. line. - 5.
-Tune signal generator and receiver to 1400 kc. - Adjust B.C. aerial trimmer for maximum output as shown on the output meter. - Repeat operations I to 6 inclusive.
+- 1. Tune signal generator to 600 kc. - Rotate tuning knob until pointer is exactly over 600 kc. mark on scale, and by means of padding adjustment (brass screw to side of gang condenser) align receiver so that 600 kc. signal is tuned-in exactly on line. - Tune signal generator to 1500 kc. - 4.
+Set pointer exactly over 1500 kc. point on scale and adjust B.C. oscillator trimmer until signal is correctly tuned-in with the pointer on the 1500 kc. line. - Adjust B.C. aerial trimmer for maximum output as shown on the output meter. - Repeat operations I to 5 inclusive.
 THIS IS IMPORTANT.
 Note that any broadcast stations receivable are tuned-in correctly on calibration.

-SHORT-WAVE ALIGNMENT (Models 52 and 62)
+SHORT WAVE ALIGNMENT (Models 72 and 82)